Floral morphology: Legumes

-Leguminosae, the acacias and bean family, have a great diversity of flower types, depending on the subfamily considered, mimosoideae, caesalpinioideae and faboideae.
-The flowers can range from small to large, actinomorphics (in Mimosoideae) to slightly or deeply zygomorphics (Papilionoideae and most of Caesalpinioideae).
-Irregularities in floral symmetry in these cases involve the perianth and androcecium.
+Leguminosae, the acacias and bean family, have a great diversity of flower types, depending on the subfamily: mimosoideae, caesalpinioideae and faboideae.
+The flowers can range from small to large, actinomorphic (in Mimosoideae) to slightly or deeply zygomorphic (Papilionoideae and most Caesalpinioideae).
+Irregularities in floral symmetry in these cases involve the perianth and androecium.
 The perianth almost always has a distinct calyx and corolla.
-However, the corolla may be absent, in which case the perianth is said to be sepaline, as occurs in dozens of cesalpinioid genera.
+However, the corolla may be absent, in which case the perianth is said to be sepaline, as occurs in dozens of Caesalpinioideae.
 The calyx has 5 sepals (rarely 3 or 6) arranged in a single cycle, which may be wholly or partially united with each other.
-The calyx, moreover, may or may not be persistent, is rarely acrescent (i.e. continuing in the fruit), imbricate or valvate.
+The calyx, moreover, may or may not be persistent, is rarely acrescent (continuing in the fruit), imbricate or valvate.
 The corolla is composed of 5 free petals (commonly less than 5 or absent in Swartzieae, Amorphieae and Caesalpinioideae, or 3 to 4 in Mimosoideae) or partially united and presents, in general, a characteristic morphology.
-Thus, the papilionaceous or amaripose corolla is composed of a highly developed upper petal, known as vexillum, two lateral petals or wings and two lower pieces often connivent that constitute a symmetrical structure called carina or keel.
-This architecture is very similar to that of cesalpinoid flowers but, unlike the latter, with vernation vexillary or descending, i.e., with the vexillum covering the rest of the corolla pieces inside the flower bud.
+Thus, the papilionaceous corolla is composed of a highly developed upper petal, known as vexillum, two lateral petals or wings, and two lower pieces, often connivent, that constitute a symmetrical structure called a carina or keel.
+This architecture is very similar to that of Caesalpinioideae but, unlike the latter, has vexillary or descending vernation, i.e., with the vexillum covering the rest of the corolla pieces inside the flower bud.

-The gynoecium has superior ovary, monocarpellar, with very variable development and tendency to reduce the number of ovules.
+The gynoecium has superior monocarpellar ovary, with very variable development and a tendency to reduce the number of ovules.